-In The Truth About Leadership authors Barry Posner and James Kouzes share their findings on what makes great leaders based on their own large-scale survey.
+In The Truth About Leadership authors Barry Posner and James Kouzes share their findings on what makes great leadership, as per the results of their own large-scale survey.

 - Leaders are the people nearest to us, not the big names and head of companies